noizwaves/grab/README.md

 /home/adam/.local/bin/fzf
 ```

-### Upgrading package versions
+### Updating versions

-1. Run `garb upgrade` to update the config file
+1. Run `garb update` to update the config file with the latest upstream versions.
-1. Run `garb install` to install the updated programs
+1. Run `garb install` to install the updated versions.

 > [!IMPORTANT]
-> `upgrade` uses the GitHub API which has a low rate limit of 60 requests/hour.
+> `update` uses the GitHub API which has a low rate limit of 60 requests/hour for anonymous users.
 To avoid the rate limit, [generate a token with public read-only permission](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) and set the value via the `GH_TOKEN` environment variable.

 ## Development